The group of Findhorn Fellows who participated in the Foundation’s 50th birthday celebrations in 2012

 Jock Millenson, psychologist, author and former member of the Findhorn Foundation.
 Inspired by his experience here, Jock independently co-created Kalikalos, a network of holistic summer schools in Greece.

-John and Caitlin Matthews, lecturers, therapists and writers on Celtic, Grail and shamanic themes in Oxford.
+John and Caitlin Matthews, prominent lecturers, therapists and writers on Celtic, Grail and shamanic themes in Oxford.

 John Clausen and Frances Edwards, former community members now living in Connecticut where they jointly serve as our links to the NGO community around the United Nations in New York City and where John runs his own Hygeiea Foundation.